 Recently, several techniques have been proposed to reconfigure IGP in a graceful manner, especially to serve traffic engineering purposes.
 We can roughly divide those techniques in two approaches.
-The first approach [22], [14], [15], [23], [12] consists in progressively changing routers' forwarding tables in such a way to minimize or avoid disruptions.
+The first approach [21], [14], [15], [22], [12] consists in progressively changing routers' forwarding tables in such a way to minimize or avoid disruptions.
 The second approach consists in running two control-planes in parallel and applying a convenient operational ordering to switch from one control-plane to the other [10], [16].
-In the following, we consider the metric-increment [22] and the ships-in-thenight (SITN) [16] techniques as representatives of the two approaches, respectively.
+In the following, we consider the metric-increment [21] and the ships-in-thenight (SITN) [16] techniques as representatives of the two approaches, respectively.
 We choose these two techniques as they are provably correct and require no modifications to current router implementation.

-Metric-increment [22] is a reconfiguration technique that avoids transient loops during link reweighting.
-As an illustration, consider the IGP topology depicted on the left side of Fig. 2, where circles represent routers, diamonds represent route-reflectors, and link labels represent link weights.
+Metric-increment [21] is a reconfiguration technique that avoids transient loops during link reweighting.
+As an illustration, consider the IGP topology depicted on the left side of Fig. 2, where circles represent routers, diamonds represent route-reflectors, and edge labels represent link weights.
 The distinction between circles and diamonds is only relevant for BGP.
-Now, assume that link $(r_4, r_6)$ has to be shut down for maintenance reasons.
+Assume that link (r_4, r_6) has to be shut down for maintenance reasons.
 To reduce convergence delay, network operators usually prefer to first reroute traffic out of the link by increasing its weight to a pseudo infinite value before actually shutting down the link [7].
-However, if a network operator simply modifies the link weight in a single step, transient loops for IGP destinations might appear.
-For instance, depending on the message timing, a transient loop can arise between $r_5$ and $r_6$ for packets destined to $r_3$ .
-Indeed, as soon as $r_6$ becomes aware of the link weight change, it starts forwarding to $r_5$ all the packets destined to $r_3$ .
-If $r_5$ still relies on the old topological information, it will bounce back these packets as $r_6$ was on the shortest path from $r_5$ to $r_3$ before the link was reweighted.
+However, if the weight of (r_4, r_6) is modified in a single step, transient loops for IGP destinations may occur.
+For instance, depending on the message timing, a transient loop can arise between r_5 and r_6 for packets destined to r_3 .
+Indeed, as soon as r_6 becomes aware of the link weight change, it starts forwarding to r_5 all the packets destined to r_3 .
+If r_5 still relies on the old topological information, it will bounce back these packets as r_6 was on the shortest path from r_5 to r_3 before the link was reweighted.

 The metric-increment technique consists in incrementing the link weight in progressive steps.
 At each intermediate step, the metric on the link is incremented in such a way that some of the routers that have shortest paths traversing the link will be able to select a better alternative without causing any loops.
 At the end of the sequence, no shortest path traverses the link and the reweighting process is complete.
-Interestingly, a loop-free weight increment sequence always exists [22].
-In Fig. 2, the minimal sequence of weight assignment that prevents transient loops is $\{1 \rightarrow 31 \rightarrow 51 \rightarrow \infty\}$ .
-For example, setting the weight of link $(r_4, r_6)$ to 31 prevents the previously described loop between $r_5$ and $r_6$ .
-Indeed, this step forces $r_5$ to change its next-hop to $r_3$ before $r_6$ starts forwarding packets to $r_5$ as the shortest path from $r_6$ is still $(r_6 r_4 r_3)$ .
+Interestingly, a loop-free weight increment sequence always exists [21].
+In Fig. 2, the minimal sequence of weight assignment that prevents transient loops is $\{1 \leadsto 31 \leadsto 51 \leadsto \infty\}$.
+For example, setting the weight of link (r_4, r_6) to 31 prevents the previously described loop between r_5 and r_6 .
+Indeed, this step forces r_5 to change its next-hop to r_3 before r_6 starts forwarding packets to r_5 as the shortest path from r_6 is still (r_6, r_4, r_3) .